Mindfulness for Self Worth: A Practical Guide to Quieting the Inner Critic

 How to Use Mindfulness for Self Worth in 6 Daily Steps

 Use mindfulness for self worth as a short daily routine, not a performance test.
-A phone timer set for 5 minutes is enough to begin.
-If closing your eyes feels too intense, keep them open and rest your gaze on a doorknob, mug, or patch of wall.
+Five quiet minutes is enough to begin, especially for a retiree rebuilding confidence after a harsh inner review.
+If closing your eyes feels too intense, keep them open and rest your gaze on one steady detail, such as a garden trowel by the back door or the dim light at the edge of a movie theater aisle.

 - Set a small practice window.
 Choose 3 to 10 minutes at the same time most days.